GuerrSim96/DM_NMR_tfe/README.md

 Then, simply press the Ctrl+F9 keys to run all the cells in the notebook.
 Just wait a few minutes (less than an hour), and the notebook will have completed its job.
 Perfect, you have just installed GROMACS on your drive!

 ### Molecular_Dynamics_Simulation_with_Trifluoroethanol.ipynb
+With this notebook, we will generate a simulation based on a few inputs that you need to enter!
+Now, I'll guide you through it in five simple steps:
+1. Enter the alphanumeric PDB identification code of the peptide;
+1. Specify the percentage of TFE to be inserted into the system for simulation;
+1. If you have a Colab subscription, check the "extended_simulation" box to extend the simulation time (optional);
+1. Ensure that the "runtime" is set to "T4 GPU," then press Ctrl+F9 to run all cells;
+1. Click on the URL that appears as the last output from the "Mount the Drive" cell.
+A new window will open, where you need to select the account on which you installed GROMACS with the previous notebook.
+Afterward, click on the 'allow' button.